 What’s the best itinerary for Universal Studios Orlando?

 You’ll want to save time on your Universal Orlando trip, so you must have a game-plan to save time and see the most popular attractions.

-You can grab your FREE Universal Orlando Resort Guidebook here!
+You can grab your FREE Universal Orlando Resort Guidebook below!

 What time does Universal Studios open?

 How much does it cost to go to Universal Studios in Florida?

-The cost of admission starts at $125, but I like discounts so I use Undercover Tourist to find cheap Universal Studios tickets.
+The cost of admission starts at $125, but I like discounts so I use Undercover Tourist and The Park Prodigy to find cheap Universal Studios tickets.